 CHICAGO, IL - Wednesday, May 24, 2017:

-DePaul student Shannon Novak uses a common space to study at the John T. Richardson Library on campus.
+left, speaks with student Susana Zarate about building and refining her LinkedIn profile during the Professional Development Night at the John T. Richardson Library on campus.
 DePaul has made great strides to improve library use among students.

 An April survey laid out some worrisome but not unexpected trends for college libraries: Among them, a decreasing sense of support from host institutions, and a growing recognition that discovering information does not and should not begin in the library.

 The internet and the economic pressure colleges feel to prove their value have led many libraries to shift their attention.
 Rather than maintaining catalogues, librarians are paying more and more heed to providing teaching and research support.
 Embedding librarians in first-year programs or having them develop course assignments with faculty members are just two examples.

 (Photo by Alyssa Schukar for The Chronicle of Higher Education)